 During the growing season, leaves produce chlorophyll, which uses the sun’s energy to combine carbon dioxide and water to make food for the tree.
 This process is called photosynthesis.
 While there are multiple forms of chlorophyll, most reflect green light; hence, why most leaves are green.

 The most vivid colors emerge after a warm, dry summer (we’ve sure had that) and early autumn rains, which prevent premature leaf fall.
-Our dryness caused some leaves to drop early, but we’ve enjoyed sunny days and frostless nights, which has made for a colorful trifecta.
+Our dryness caused some leaves to drop early, but we’ve enjoyed sunny days and frostless nights, making for a colorful trifecta.

-It didn’t occur to me until Bridget asked the question, there is a sequence of color that shows up in the fall.
-First yellow, followed by orange and ending with the red leaves.
-It’s during the mid-fall season when all the colors overlap that we enjoy the peak color performance.
+It didn’t occur to me until Bridget asked the question there is a sequence of colors that shows up in the fall.
+First, yellow, followed by orange and ending with red leaves.
+It’s during the mid-fall season, when all the colors overlap, that we enjoy the peak color performance.
 What a show!
 Garden dilemmas?
 AskMaryStone@gmail.com and your favorite Podcast App.